arzwa/MultilocusIsland/docs/draft-hapdip2.md

 swamping point is reached ($p_c$).
 Our results indicate that dominance has a considerable influence on how LD sharpens and displaces swamping thresholds (@fig:detdom D, @sec:supdet).
-As $Ls$ increases, the behavior for the case where $h < 2/3$ (i.e. when local adaptation is not strongly recessive) is roughly similar to the additive case, with critical behavior emerging as $Ls$ surpasses some critical value (@sec:supdet, @fig:pplot).
-However, in this case, the critical migration rate at which swamping occurs is only marginally affected by LD for moderate levels of divergence ($Ls < 2$, say).
+For $h<2/3$ (i.e. when local adaptation is not strongly recessive), the critical migration threshold for swamping increases once $Ls$ is sufficiently large (as in the additive case), albeit only marginally for moderate levels of divergence ($Ls < 2$, say) (@sec:supdet, @fig:pplot).
 This is in sharp contrast with the case where local adaptation is due to strongly recessive alleles ($h > 2/3$), where the critical migration increases rapidly with $Ls$ (@fig:detdom D).
-Importantly, the critical differentiation ($p_c$) level below which local adaptation collapses is very different for different degrees of dominance.
+Importantly, the critical differentiation ($p_c$) level below which local adaptation collapses is strongly affected by dominance.
-In the additive case, one can show that critical behavior emerges as soon as
-$Ls > 1$ (@sec:supdet), in which case $p_c = 1-1/Ls$, and hence arbitrary
-differentiation can be maintained near the critical point depending on $Ls$.
+In the additive case, one can show that sharp thresholds for swamping emerge as soon as $Ls > 1$ (@sec:supdet), in which case $p_c = 1-1/Ls$, and hence arbitrary differentiation can be maintained near the critical point depending on $Ls$.
 For completely dominant local adaptation ($h=0$), however, $p_c$ increases from
 $0$ to a maximum of $1/2$ as $Ls \rightarrow \infty$, whereas for recessive local adaptation ($h=1$), $p_c$ increases from $1/2$ to $1$ as $Ls$ grows.